-During Instruction or Activities If you're in a place that is too dimly lit, try sitting closer to a window.
-Working on Assignments or Independent Tasks Take care to avoid shadows on your reading material.
-Preparing for Tests or Presentations
+If you're in a place that is too dimly lit, try sitting closer to a window.

+Take care to avoid shadows on your reading material.

-Make sure you have enough overnead lighting or lamps and windows available in your study area.
+Make sure you have enough overhead lighting or lamps and windows available in your study area.

 Let your family members know that you need bright light for studying and learning.